-The Entrepreneurial Assistance Centers, through New York State’s Empire State Development program awarded the Southside Innovation Center (SSIC) $100,000 through the end of 2020 to help the Center work with entrepreneurs affected by COVID-19, particularly individuals from marginalized populations.
-The funding will be used to provide technical assistance and additional consultants to help support the hundreds of clients that receive support from SSIC.
+The Entrepreneurial Assistance Centers, through New York State’s Empire State Development program awarded the SSIC $100,000 through the end of 2020 to help the center work with entrepreneurs affected by COVID-19, particularly individuals from marginalized populations.
+The funding will be used to provide technical assistance and additional consultants to help support the hundreds of clients that receive support from the SSIC.

-“The response to COVID-19 is a new reality,” explains El-Java Abdul-Qadir, director of the SSIC.
-“We’re advising our businesses to move and float with the change but that requires a high level of support throughout our entrepreneurial ecosystem.”
+“The response to COVID-19 is a new reality,” explains El-Java Abdul-Qadir ’98 (A&S), G’01 (SoE/A&S), director of the SSIC.
+“We’re advising our businesses to move and float with the change, but that requires a high level of support throughout our entrepreneurial ecosystem.”

-In 2003, the Falcone Center for Entrepreneurship — a program of the Whitman School of Management at Syracuse University— launched WISE: Women Igniting the Spirit of Entrepreneurship, an entrepreneurial initiative established to train and inspire women interested in launching or growing a business venture.
-As one of over 100 women business centers across the nation, the objectives of all training and events are to provide information, resources, and support for women entrepreneurs, enabling each to successfully advance their businesses to the next stage of profitability and success.
+In 2003, the Falcone Center for Entrepreneurship — a program of the Whitman School — launched WISE, an entrepreneurial initiative established to train and inspire women interested in launching or growing a business venture.
+As one of over 100 women business centers across the nation, the objectives of all training and events are to provide information resources, and support for women entrepreneurs, enabling each to successfully advance their businesses to the next stage of profitability and success.
 Counseling and training services are offered at no cost to the client.

-The South Side Innovation Center (SSIC) was created in 2006 by the nationally ranked Entrepreneurship and Emerging Enterprises (EEE) program at the Whitman School of Management at Syracuse University.
+Launched in 2006, the SSIC was created in the Whitman School.
 SSIC and its resident programs have helped or engaged companies with gross receipts of $31 million.
-SSIC is intentionally situated on the South Side of Syracuse, New York, but serves Central New York and surrounding areas to help create and support businesses in other developmental hotspots.
-SSIC was named Incubator of the Year in 2012 by the National Business Incubation Association and was recognized as the 2015 Award of Excellence for Outstanding Program Performance and Achievement and Dedication to the Entrepreneurs of New York State at the New York State Entrepreneurial Assistance Program (EAP) Annual Conference.
+The SSIC is intentionally situated on the South Side of Syracuse, New York, but serves Central New York and surrounding areas to help create and support businesses in other developmental hotspots.
+The SSIC was named Incubator of the Year in 2012 by the National Business Incubation Association and was recognized as the 2015 Award of Excellence for Outstanding Program Performance and Achievement and Dedication to the Entrepreneurs of New York State at the New York State Entrepreneurial Assistance Program (EAP) Annual Conference.